protocolbuffers/protobuf/benchmarks/README.md

 And you also need to make sure `pkg-config` is installed.

 ### Go
-Golang protobuf is under [golang repo](https://github.com/golang/protobuf), you need to install golang and golang protobuf's proto and protoc-gen-go before running the benchmark.
-And we're using [testing package](https://golang.org/pkg/testing/) to test benchmark.
+Go protobufs are maintained at [github.com/golang/protobuf]( http://github.com/golang/protobuf).
+If not done already, you need to install the toolchain and the Go protoc-gen-go plugin for protoc.

-To install golang protobuf proto and protoc-gen-go, you can
+To install protoc-gen-go, run:

 ```
 $ go get -u github.com/golang/protobuf/protoc-gen-go
-$ go get -u github.com/golang/protobuf/proto
+$ export PATH=$PATH:$(go env GOPATH)/bin
 ```

+The first command installs `protoc-gen-go` into the `bin` directory in your local `GOPATH`.
+The second command adds the `bin` directory to your `PATH` so that `protoc` can locate the plugin later.

 ### Big data